 Recently I turned 70.
 I do not fear aging.
-So far aging has only affected my back and knees,… and my brain, and my skin, and other things I can’t share.
+So far aging has only affected my back and knees, my brain, my skin and other things I can’t share.
 But I am thankful for the good health that I do have.

-My fine textured hair used to be quite blonde but has shifted to a dark blonde with white/gray strands coming in.
-I am proud of every hair because I earned them.
+My fine textured hair used to be quite blonde but has shifted to a dark blonde with white strands coming in.
+I am proud of every white hair because I earned them.
 I always thought white hair was beautiful on a woman who had many years on her.
-Something tells me I may be that gray in a few more years.
+Something tells me I may be that white in a few more years.
 I am enjoying wearing my hair long, because I can do more styles with it than I can when it’s short.

 But I do feel rather strange about the way some parts of my body are changing.
 I remember as a young nurse, seeing some elderly people having to take 14 or more pills every morning!
 I was shocked and told myself I would never take that many pills.
 Well first it was the Vitamin pill, then the anti-inflammatory pill, then the pill that keeps me from having a fast heart beat.
 And so on it goes.
-Now I take 10 pills in the morning, down by three from last year .
+Now I take nine pills in the morning and seven at night,( down by three from last year.).

 After I lost thirty pounds over three years, I noticed my skin had changed.
 When you age, you lose fatty tissue from under the skin; so your skin gets crepey with tiny wrinkles seen only at times when the light hits your neck or arms just right.
 But you know what?
 I am alive and functioning well.
 I don’t care.